Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

 EMFs:

-All this metal and foil did not stop wifi or cell phone reception – it lowered my wifi connection only slightly.
-If you are concerned about EMFs (electromagnetic fields) consult with an EMF specialist and test out a metal structure before buying.
 In theory, it is a Faraday Cage that blocks out some external sources of EMFs and may intensify what is on the inside.

 Fixing the leaks

-What has to be fixed on this model or checked on any model: The back doors were leaking, the top sil needed caulking, the door seals were not done right, the doors were bulging at points, bending the doors and adding gaps for leaks.
+What has to be fixed on this model or checked on any model: The back doors were leaking, the top sill needed caulking, the door seals were not done right, the doors were bulging at points, bending the doors and adding gaps for leaks.
 The front diamond plate had nothing behind it, it was a negative lap – a poor design, the front wall should come all the way down.
 The front plastic cap on the top roof is also a negative lap.

 Erik Johnson’s Cargo Trailer:

-Erik is the pioneer of cargo trailer living.
-He called his trailer and camper MECUs (Mobile Environmental Containment Unit).
 Erik used EPS foam without flame retardants.
 I don’t know how he sourced this but I would think this is the kind used for packing, not insulation.
+(Apart from packing foam, Schulter boards are the only foam board I know without flame retardants).

-In Erik’s trailer, he left a gap (like I did at first) between the foam and the exterior.
 He put in weep holes at the bottom in case condensation did find its way to the back.
 Some trailers like mine come with weep holes.

 He has said that there has not been any condensation at the back and he has had this for more than a decade.
 I put the insulation in front of the frame which created a space naturally behind it (though my floors and ceiling have no space).